 Hunker down this Halloween at home with a family-friendly movie marathon.
 Plan the entire evening with a themed dinner, age-appropriate movie and party popcorn for dessert.
+The tips and ideas on my Halloween movie night with kids are perfect to help you plan!
 Here are a few movie ideas:

-- For older kids, consider Ghostbusters, The Addams Family, and the Harry Potter movie series.
-The Others, Poltergeist, Beetlejuice and The Sixth Sense are other PG-13 scary movies.
+- For older kids, consider a PG-13 scary movies.
 However you might want to re-watch them first and be assured they’re appropriate for your kids.

 Halloween at Home Ultimate Game Night

 My kids love when we have a family game night.
 What better way to spend Halloween than playing board games with a spooky twist!
 To make the most of the evening, play a game together with Halloween-themed snacks nearby.